kateescott/kateescott.github.io/_projects/hayyou.md

  - Branding
 ---

-HayYou is a GMO free meat brand.
-It aims to support the agriculture and livelihood of Australian farmers.
+HayYou is a brand that aims to support the agriculture and livelihood of Australian Farmers by encouraging consumers to shop responsibly and shop GMO-free.